daqnext/meson-design/user-tutorial/user-tutorial-en-US.md

 ------------

-## Miner mining guide
+## Mining guide

-You only need a server with a public IP to become a miner and earn your income
+You need a public IP to become a miner and earn your tokens.

 ### Step1.
 Register an account and log in